AG-Beam/BSM-Server-Tracker-V0.8/README.md

 》Able to check all types of server versions and What the server is running <br />
 if its paper folia or anything else <br />
 》Able to by-pass everything on Kaboom Network with over 500 accounts <br />
-banned or perm muted/donkeyed for 10years, i have crashed their servers over 250 times and pulled server data and more.
+banned or perm muted/donkeyed for 10years, i have crashed their servers over  <br />
+250 times and pulled server data and more. <br />
 ---------------------------------------------------------------------------------------------------------------------------------<br />
 $${\color{red} \space Abit  \space of \space information \space   }$$